tazmancoder/Policies/Terms of Service.md

 3.2.
 Your Contacts, Address Book and Calendar.
 You may provide us certain event and contact information as part of your use of the Services.
 You may choose to allow us to access the contacts in your mobile phone address book and add your contacts’ information to your event lists in the App or as part of the Services.
 You may also choose to allow us to access your calendar application on your mobile phones, and add information about dates and events from your calendar to your events list or contacts profile in the App as part of the Services.
 You represent and warrant that you are authorized to provide us such information to allow us to provide the Services and you will not use your contacts’ information or information stored in your calendar application in any way except in the ways for which you have been authorized to use the information.

 3.3.
 Feedback.
 You are not required to provide us any feedback or suggestions regarding our App or Services (“Feedback”).
 However, if you do, we thank you, and we will own that Feedback and can use it or not use it in our sole discretion without payment, accreditation or other compensation to you.
-You hereby irrevocably assign, and will assign, to Markris Digital Solutions. any and all rights, title and interest you may have in and to such Feedback and agree that we shall have the right to use such Feedback and related information in any manner we deem appropriate.
+You hereby irrevocably assign, and will assign, to Mark Perryman. any and all rights, title and interest you may have in and to such Feedback and agree that we shall have the right to use such Feedback and related information in any manner we deem appropriate.
 You agree that you will not submit to us any information or ideas that you consider to be confidential or proprietary to you or a third party.

 4. Our Content.